Last Updated on July 27, 2022

 Southern Pines is perfect for day trips from Raleigh and Durham in the Research Triangle.
 People in the Piedmont Triad know that it’s also within a fairly short drive from Greensboro and Winston-Salem in the Piedmont Triad.

-Our biggest city (Charlotte) and the Port City of Wilmington (home to great beaches!) are a little more than two hours away.
+Our biggest city (Charlotte) and the Port City of Wilmington (home to great beaches and things to do!) are a little more than two hours away.
 But these two places are still within a getaway’s distance if you’re based in Southern Pines.

 Southern Pines History